nicolecheng7603/COGS125/README.md

-##This is my COGS125 assignment where I create a portfilio page using react!
+## This is my COGS125 assignment where I create a portfilio page using react